DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         Build and run.
     </p>
     <p>
         Drag an item.
-After you move it, you’ll see some weird gray rectangle with white text.
+After you move it, you'll see some weird gray rectangle with white text.
 As you keep moving the item over the other items, the same rectangle appears in the gap between the items.
     </p>